paxel/hop-scotch/README.md

     - [ ] All Queries can provide a set of their values (e.g. keys) that is filtered by the previous Queries 🛠️
     - [ ] All Queries filter the result 🛠️
     - [ ] All Queries filter for type (e.g Integer) 🛠️
+- [x] Finish Enrichment
+  - [x] Aggregation unit test
+  - [x] Statistics objects
+  - [x] Need a final statistics consumer for poison pill handling
+  - [x] Poison pill shutdown
+  - [x] Replace String with Stage message
+  - [x] KeyBuilder implementation and unit test
+  - [x] Javadoc and CI working
+  - [x] Implement Aggregation
+  - [x] Implement Merge Method for Aggregation
+  - [x] Implement Copy Method to create a dedicated HopData instance for all Actors
+  - [x] Add Creator and Stage to all Hops and Gates
+  - [x] Add backpressure to all StageActors